kirbur3/data_visualization_with_power_bi/README.md

 Power BI - Final Project is the data after the cleaning used in the Data Professional Project Survey.

+Movies and TV Shows Personal Project:

+-Visualized data using a stacked column chart, ribbon chart, pie chart, as well as cards and a table.

 flixpatrol is the data used in Movies and TV Shows Personal Project.